buzanits/booosta-webapp-package/README.md

-#Webapp install meta package the Booosta PHP Framework.
+# Webapp install meta package the Booosta PHP Framework.

 Do not install this manually!

-Install `booosta/installer` package instead.
+Do `composer require booosta/installer` instead.
 Then call `composer letsgo`.
 For details call `composer letsgo -- help`